wazuh/wazuh-documentation/source/installation_guide/optional-configurations/singlehost_configuration.rst

     :align: center
     :width: 100%

-To do this, follow the guide :ref:`Installation via packages <installation_main>`, taking note of the special instructions about single-server deployments.
+To do this, follow the guide :ref:`Installation via packages <installation_guide>`, taking note of the special instructions about single-server deployments.
 This will result in completely bypassing Filebeat, and instead just having Logstash locally read the *alerts.json* or *archives.json* file.